Amazon to pay self-published authors based on pages read

-June 22 (Reuters) - It could soon pay more to write lengthier books, if you are an author self-publishing on Amazon.com Inc’s Kindle ebook platform.
+(Reuters) - It could soon pay more to write lengthier books, if you are an author self-publishing on Amazon.com Inc’s (AMZN.O) Kindle ebook platform.

 Starting next month, the e-commerce giant will pay independent authors based on the number of pages read, rather than the number of times their book has been borrowed.